Atracsys/SlicerAstmPhantomTest/README.md

 ## Working volume file<a name="wvFile"></a>
 Located in `AstmPhantomTest\Resources\wv`, this parameter file contains various information:
 - the coordinates of the locations that the phantom should be placed at in the working volume.
-Beside the center location (`PC`), all other locations lie at the edges of the working volume, as described in the ASTM standard.
-`PBT` is located at the very bottom from the center, `PL` the very left, `PR` the very right and `PBK` the very back.
+Beside the center location (`CL`), all other locations lie at the edges of the working volume, as described in the ASTM standard.
+The four other locations are placed on the outer boundaries of the back plane. `BL` is located at the bottom, `TL` at the top, `LL` at the left and `RL` at the right.
 All these coordinates are expressed in the referential of the tracker.

 ![Locations](/readme_img/wv_locations_light.svg#gh-light-mode-only)
 ![Locations](/readme_img/wv_locations_dark.svg#gh-dark-mode-only)